Top image: Zachary Tang / RICE File Photo

 I can’t testify to the veracity of that, but I can say this: The documentary makes me feel a little cool for living in an opposition ward, no matter how unfounded that feeling may be.

-It was released to coincide with the Workers’ Party’s 67th founding anniversary.
-To that effect, it feels like a victory lap—it prominently features every WP MP who served in Hougang SMC, and of course, the superstar himself, Low Thia Khiang.
+It was released to coincide with the Workers’ Party’s 67th founding anniversary, and to that effect, feels like a victory lap—it features prominent WP MPs who have served in Hougang SMC, and of course, the superstar himself, Low Thia Khiang.

 In a way, Low Thia Khiang reminds me of Lee Kuan Yew.
 Mr Lee once said: “Even from my sickbed, even if you are going to lower me into the grave and I feel that something is going wrong, I will get up.”